JamieBradders/sanity-shopify-lookup/README.md

 SANITY_STUDIO_SHOPIFY_TOKEN="<value>"
 SANITY_STUDIO_SHOPIFY_ADMIN_API_URL="<value>"
 ```

+Then add `"shopify-lookup"` to your plugins array in `sanity.json`.

 Update your schema configuratio to use a the lookup field (more details below)
 and you should be good to go.